Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-sc.rst

 Initializing
 ------------

-The smart contract will be initialized when the election starts.
 The election is open from the point in time that this smart contract is initialized until the `end_time`.